kevingechen/CSAPP-Labs/05-Cache-Lab/README.md

 ```
 [space]operation address,size
 ```
 The operation field denotes the type of memory access: "I" denotes an instruction load, "L" a data load, "S" a data store, and "M" a data modification.
+Each memory access may affect the status of cache data.

 ## Task 2